argoproj/argo-cd/specs/design-top-down.md

-# GitOps Engine Design - Black Box
+# GitOps Engine Design - Top Down

 ## Summary

-During the elaboration of [White box](./design-white-box.md) option, it was discovered that some components are similar at a high-level but still have a lot of differences in design and implementation.
+During the elaboration of [Bottom Up](./design-bottom-up.md) option, we've discovered that this approach is challenging.
+Although components are similar at a high-level there is still a lot of differences in design and implementation, so it is hard to re-use either of them in both projects without redesign.
 This is not surprising because code was developed by different teams and with a focus on different use-cases.
-Given that it would require a lot of effort to resolve such differences it is proposed contributing missing features of one project into an engine of another and use that engine in both projects.
+To speed-up the process it is proposed to take a whole sub-system of one project and make it customizable enough to be suitable for both Argo CD and Flux.

 ## Proposal

-It is proposed to use Argo CD application controller as the base for the GitOps engine and contribute a set of Flux features into it.
-There are two main reasons to try using
-Argo CD as a base:
+It is proposed to extract of Argo CD application controller subsystem, that is responsible for interacting with Kubernetes and resources reconciliation and syncing.
+The sub-system should be refactored and used in both Argo CD and Flux.
+During refactoring we should make sure that it supports all customizations that are required to keep Flux behavior untouched.There are two main reasons to try using Argo CD as a base for reconciliation engine:
 - Argo CD uses the _Application_ abstraction to represent the desired state and target the Kubernetes cluster.
 This abstraction works for both Argo CD and Flux.
 - The Argo CD controller leverages Kubernetes watch APIs instead of polling.
-This enables Argo CD features such as Health assessment, UI and could provide better performance to
-Flux as well.
+This enables Argo CD features such as Health assessment, UI and could provide better performance to Flux as well.

-The following Flux features are missing in Argo CD:

-- Manifest generation using .flux.yaml files.
-- GPG commit signatures verification - an ability to verify the commit signature before pushing changes to the Kubernetes.
-- Namespace mode - an ability to control only given namespace in the target cluster.
-Currently, Argo CD requires read access in all namespaces.

-These features must be contributed to Argo-Flux GitOps engine implementation before Flux starts using it.

-Flux additionally provides the ability to monitor Docker registry and automatically push changes to the Git repository when a new image is released.
-Both teams feel the this should not be a part of GitOps engine.
-So it is proposed to keep the feature only in Flux for now and then work together to move it into a separate component that would work for both Flux and Argo CD.
+### Manifest Generation

+The manifest generation logic is very different in Argo CD and Flux: Argo CD focuses on providing first class support for existing config management tools while Flux provides a flexible way to connect any config management tool using .flux.yaml files.
+I think we should merge manifest generation step by step, after core of GitOps engine is established.

+### Repository Access

+Flux has much more Git related features than Argo CD.
+I think we might do the same exercise as a next step: generalize Flux's Git access, commit verification, write back features and contribute to the engine as a whole sub-system.

 ### Hypothesis and assumptions